-Priority application deadline is April 15, 2019.
-All completed applications received prior to that deadline received priority based on the date of application.
+The priority application deadline is April 15, 2019.
+All completed applications received prior to that deadline receive priority based on the date of application.
 After April 15, consideration is given based on the date of application and proximity to campus.

 - Before you can apply for housing, you must be admitted to the University.
 Visit the Enrollment Services website to apply for admission to UT Dallas.

 - Complete your housing application online.
-Please note the $100 administrative fee.
+Please note the $100 application fee.

 After Submitting Your Application

 Your application will be given priority based on availability and according to the date and time your fee and completed profile information are submitted.
 Please remember that an application for admission to the University and an application for housing do not guarantee that space will be available.